 Ahead of World Hand Hygiene Day 2021, the WHO highlighted the following vital statistics:

 - Appropriate hand hygiene can reduce avoidable HAIs by up to 50%.

 - Investment in hand hygiene can achieve economic returns equivalent to the average of 16 times the amount spent.

-- 1 in 4 global healthcare facilities do not have basic water services.
-This means 1.8 billion people lack access to basic water services at their nearest healthcare facility, while 712 million use healthcare facilities with no running water.
+- 1 in 4 global healthcare facilities does not have essential water services, meaning 1.8 billion people cannot access such services at their nearest healthcare facility.
+712 million use healthcare facilities with no running water at all.

 - 1 in 3 global healthcare facilities does not have hand hygiene stations and facilities directly available at the point of care.